MR-DHRUV/Automate_certificate_generation_and_mailing/README.md

 - **Initially, I developed this project for sending MLSA certificates in bulk.
 However, it can be customized to generate certificates with a template of your choice.
 For instructions on how to do this, please refer to the "Changing Certificate Template" section.**

+- **Please note that there is limit on sending emails in bulk using a standard gmail account, so you may have to send in batches.**

 <hr>

 ## Setup for sending MLSA Certificates